Coherence Attacks and Countermeasures in Interposer-Based Systems: Introduction

-In our work, we leverage the notion of chiplets- and interposer-based design to establish a secure-by-construction root of trust in such multi-core, multi-chip systems.
-To this end, we introduce a security-centric interconnect fabric within an active interposer, which monitors and controls all system-level communication with low performance overheads.
-The contributions of our work are as follows: \begin{enumerate}
+We leverage the notion of interposer-based system design to establish a secure-by-construction root of trust in modern multi-core, multi-chiplet systems.
+Importantly, unlike prior art for secure system design, \textit{we do not assume/require trusted manufacturing of the whole system, only of the interposer, to provide system-level security promises.}

-\item We examine how untrusted chiplets, integrated together into an interposer-based larger system, can be attacked directly via unprivileged memory references as well as cache coherence side-channels.
+We introduce a security-centric interconnect fabric within an active interposer, which monitors and controls all system-level communication with low performance overheads.
+Our design does not interfere with the system's underlying coherence protocol, but rather prevents sensitive information from being divulged to, or manipulated by, untrusted chiplets.